mivion/swisseph/README.md

 ## About

-Swiss Ephemeris binding for node.js under GNU GPL 2.0.
+Swiss Ephemeris binding for node.js.

 See [Swiss Ephemeris](http://www.astro.com/swisseph/swephinfo_e.htm) for more details.